BLavery/STM32F030F4P6-Arduino/README.md

 Quality = hacked together, code not even tidied up yet.
 But they are working.
 Code size = comfortable in our tiny flash space.
-These libraries were intended for exactly this purpose (arduino ide / STM32F030F4P6) and no thought was made to adapting to other purposes (which may be quite practical, though).
+These libraries were intended for exactly this purpose (arduino ide / STM32F030F4P6) and no thought was made to adapting to other purposes.
+(Which may be quite practical, though.
+Feel welcome!)
-Feel welcome!

 ## Installation:
 <img align="right" src="P1070121.JPG">